What is Healthy Start?

 Who qualifies for Healthy Start?

-Women who are at least 10 weeks pregnant or have a child under 4 years old, and parents or their family get:
+Women who are at least 10 weeks pregnant or have a child under 4 years old, and parents or their family receive any of the following:

 - Income Support, or